Join the fastest-growing Food community on Pinterest

 - Combine dry and wet ingredients, then stir in oats and raisins.

-- Drop spoonfuls onto baking sheet.
+- Drop spoonfuls onto a baking sheet.

-- Bake 10–12 minutes until golden.
+- Bake for 10–12 minutes until golden.

 - Cool and serve.